 So, why do the consistency, smell, and color change all the time?
 Shouldn’t it stay the same?

 Our bodies are wonderfully complex.
 And both vaginal discharge and cervical mucus are more than just a way for our bodies to eliminate waste.
 In fact, what your discharge looks like is an indication of what’s going on with your hormones.
-That’s why cervical mucus tracking through your discharge is an excellent way to know what’s going on with your cycle.
+That’s why tracking your cervical mucus through your discharge is an excellent way to know what’s going on with your cycle.

 Follicular phase